Keeping the climate inside the home at an even kill is sometimes a little hard to do.

 Do air purifiers dry out sinuses?

-They do nothing to dry the air out or dry out the sinuses.
+Air purifiers however do not do anything to help dry out the air or dry out your sinus cavities.

 Different seasons of the year require different approaches to humidity.